Understanding The Recession And The Housing Market

 Is The Nation In The Midst Of A Housing Bubble?

 Typically, the housing market follows the economy.
 When we find ourselves in a recession, we expect real estate prices to drop significantly.
 While stay-at-home mandates initially halted real estate transactions, the residential market quickly skyrocketed once measures were lifted.
-The fact that the market doesn’t reflect the current economic conditions we’re experiencing begs the question: Are we in the midst of a housing bubble?
+The fact that the market doesn’t reflect the current economic conditions we’re experiencing raises the question: Are we in the midst of a housing bubble?

 “Certainly, a bubble could be forming in some segments of the market,” says Dr. Robert R. Johnson, professor of finance, Heider College of Business, Creighton University.
 “The potential bubble is fueled by two factors: 1) the desire to move out of urban areas and into less crowded, suburban areas [which lack inventory]; and 2) the historically low interest rate environment fueled by the expansionary monetary policy of the Federal Reserve to buttress the economy.